 Harvard Business Review has called dashboards "sexy," and we agree.
 The hype surrounding dashboards must be accompanied by good numbers.
 It's important that your business collects accurate, integrated, and complete data so that your dashboards tell a true and meaningful story.
 As you review your data sets and data sources, you may want to review a short checklist of characteristics that apply to good data.

-Businesses need to continually assess the ways in which they're collecting and using data.
+Businesses need to continually assess the ways in which they're collecting and using workforce and human capital data.
 Here are three basic elements to keep in mind to ensure that your data is complete and accurate:

-Data must be current.
-Too many businesses lose out on crucial analytics because they are not using all of the available and up-to-date data sets.
-It's important that you have mechanisms in place that collect all of the relevant data that is available to you and feed this data into your dashboard mechanism on a timely basis.
+Human capital data must be current.
+Too many businesses lose out on crucial workforce analytics because they are not using all of the available and up-to-date data sets.
+It's important that you have mechanisms in place that collect all of the relevant data on human capital that is available to you and feed this data into your dashboard mechanism on a timely basis.
 There may be "hidden" data that you are missing out on.
 The last thing you want to do is rely on data that is no longer current.

 Successful companies use data analytics to inform any business move.
 The days of guesswork are over; we have access to more data than ever before.
 However, it's easy to think that you have a complete picture when most of the iceberg is still below the surface.
 Though reviewing sources and integration of data sets can seem time-consuming, it's an essential investment in the health and future of your company.